 Precious metals such as silver have long been an alternative to traditional investments such as stocks and bonds.
 When times get tough or the economy faces severe inflationary pressures, some investors turn to silver to hedge their bets or to invest more defensively.
 Silver prices spiked in March 2023 following the collapse of Silicon Valley Bank, as concerns were raised about the stability of the financial system.

 Investors like silver for many reasons, but many see it as a store of value in uncertain times, while others see silver and other precious metals such as gold as protection against inflation.
 For this latter group, investing in silver is a way to be sure that they have a currency that can’t be inflated away by money printing or potentially destructive Federal Reserve policy.

-There are a number of ways to invest in silver, from owning it outright to owning shares in companies who produce it.
+There are a number of ways to invest in silver, from owning it outright to owning shares in companies that produce it.
 Here are five of the best ways to invest in silver.

 Each of the ways to invest in silver comes with its own risks and rewards.